ElektraInitiative/libelektra/doc/decisions/base_name.md

 - restrict what `keySetBaseName` can accept is against:
   - easy to use of API: applications with some key names would suddenly fail
-  - hard to use it wrong API: storage plugins that do not pre-process key names properly would fail to build up a KeySet which would be against our goal to support any configuration file format (e.g. TOML supports empty key part names).
+  - hard to use it wrong API: storage plugins that do not pre-process key names properly would fail to build up a KeySet which would be against our goal to support any configuration file format (i.e., any valid file of some format can be transformed to a KeySet, e.g. TOML supports empty key part names).

 ## Decision